 These are two special “Panama Canal ship relocation” hints for you (serving almost like shortcuts): the always funny one is “follow the money”, and the not so funny one is “mind the season”.

 - Destination.
 Panama Canal cruise relocation is very often in the category of long Coast to Coast voyages (Florida-California and California-Florida, and New York to California and California to New York).
 And some itineraries start in South America to end in Florida, Boston or NYC, New York (and the reverse).

 - Season.
 It all happens in Spring (April and May) and Fall (September) when all Panama Canal repositioning ships relocate (to and from) Alaska according to their summer Alaskan season schedule.
 Repositioning cruises on ships passing through Panama Canal with itineraries to/from South America usually start in some of the Winter months.

-As to the money part, you’ll know the Panama Canal reposition cruises by their tickets prices.
-Deals will vary greatly (depending on line, ship and cabin category), but always with pleasantly low rates which could be easily defined as “top-luxury inexpensive to really really cheap”.
+As to the money part, you’ll know the Panama Canal reposition cruises by their ticket prices.
+Deals will vary greatly (depending on the line, ship, and cabin category), but always with pleasantly low rates which could be easily defined as “top-luxury inexpensive to really really cheap”.

 Panama Canal cruise transition – facts and statistics